pmcder/node-twitter-bot/readme.md

 ## Overview

 This bot is built in node.js and uses the Twitter API to search twitter programatically. </br>
-I have built this with a minimum of external libraries in order to further explore node.js itself.

 ## Next steps
-Among the next steps for this application are building methods for hitting all the different Twitter API endpointsand building out the functionality for saving and anaylizing tweets.
+Among the next steps for this application are building methods for hitting all the different Twitter API endpointsand building out the functionality for saving and anaylizing tweets.</br>
+You can view the *[project page](https://github.com/pmcder/node-twitter-bot/projects)for more details on this project's current tasks.

 ## Running